Nine Ball Flights

 Why it matters

-Having a shared vocabulary for the nine possible shot shapes makes it much easier to communicate precisely about a miss or a stock shot, which speeds up diagnosis and practice planning.
+Having a shared vocabulary for the nine possible shot shapes makes it much easier to communicate precisely about a miss or a stock shot.
+This speeds up diagnosis and practice planning.
 SwingVantage reports the underlying face angle and path numbers that determine which of the nine shapes a given swing is likely to produce.

 Related terms

-- Ball Flight LawsThe ball flight laws are the set of physical variables at impact — face angle, swing path, angle of attack, strike location, dynamic loft, and clubhead speed — that together determine every characteristic of a shot's flight.
+- Ball Flight LawsThe ball flight laws are the set of physical variables at impact.
+This means face angle, swing path, angle of attack, strike location, dynamic loft, and clubhead speed.
+This means that together determine every trait of a shot's flight.

 - Curve Ball FlightA curve ball flight is any shot that bends noticeably left or right in the air, produced whenever the clubface angle and swing path differ enough at impact to tilt the ball's spin axis away from horizontal.

-- Straight Ball FlightA straight ball flight is a shot that shows essentially no sideways curve because the clubface angle and swing path are matched closely enough at impact that the spin axis stays close to horizontal.
+- Straight Ball FlightA straight ball flight is a shot that shows essentially no sideways curve.
+This is because the clubface angle and swing path are matched closely enough at impact that the spin axis stays close to horizontal.

-- D-PlaneThe D-Plane is the modern model explaining that a ball's initial direction is determined mostly by face angle (not path), while path relative to face determines the curve — replacing the older, oversimplified "path starts it, face curves it" idea.
+- D-PlaneThe D-Plane is the modern model explaining that a ball's initial direction is determined mostly by face angle (not path).
+At the same time, path relative to face determines the curve.
+This means replacing the older, oversimplified "path starts it, face curves it" idea.

 Related guides & benchmarks